-MPWMD adopted the 2014 Update to the IRWM Plan for a region encompassing Monterey Peninsula areas within the District boundary, the area in the Carmel River watershed outside of the MPWMD boundary, Carmel Bay and the Southern Monterey Bay.
+MPWMD adopted the 2019 Update to the IRWM Plan for a region encompassing Monterey Peninsula areas within the District boundary, the area in the Carmel River watershed outside of the MPWMD boundary, Carmel Bay and the Southern Monterey Bay.
 The IRWM Plan combines strategies to improve and manage potable water supply, water conservation, stormwater runoff, floodwaters, wastewater, water recycling, habitat for wildlife, and public recreation.

-Funding from the IRWM grant program and other programs requiring an adopted IRWM Plan could provide the incentive to undertake a set of projects that would continue to improve the Carmel River environment and engage a larger number of organizations in helping to develop and implement a comprehensive solution to water resource problems in the planning region.
+Funding from the IRWM grant program and other programs requiring an adopted IRWM Plan provide the incentive to undertake a set of projects that would continue to improve the Carmel River environment and engage a larger number of organizations in helping to develop and implement a comprehensive solution to water resource problems in the planning region.
 The Monterey Peninsula region is expecting to take advantage of about \$4.3 million from Prop 1 IRWM funds over the next several years.
 In 2018, \$252,693 was awarded to the region as a part of the Disadvantaged Community Involvement grant.
-A grant solicitation package for the first round of implementation projects is expected to be issued in the first half of 2019, and the Monterey Peninsula region will be applying for approximately \$2 million in grant funds.
+In 2020, \$2,238,904 was awarded to the region as a part of the Implementation Round 1 grant.